-While mean winter temperature is not significantly related to active layer thickness at the landscape scale, we found opposite effects for upland vegetation (lichen and dwarf shrubs) compared to tall vegetation and tussocks (Fig. 10a, e, j).
-Warm winter temperature is unexpectedly associated with a shallow active layer in upland areas, while warm winter temperature is related to deep active layers below tall vegetation and tussocks (Fig. 10a, e).
+While mean winter temperature is not significantly related to active layer thickness, while awarm at the landscape scale, we found opposite effects for upland vegetation (lichen and dwarf shrubs) as compared to tall vegetation and tussocks (Figure 10a, e, j).
+Warm winter temperature is unexpectedly associated with a shallow active layer in upland areas, while warm winter temperature is related to deep active layers below tall vegetation and tussocks (Figure 10b, d).
+However, this a, e).
 This agrees well with results by Morse et al. (2012) from the outer Mackenzie Delta.
 They found that deep snow was associated with thick active layers in alluvial sites whereas it was associated with thin active layers in upland terrain.
 The opposite response of active layer thickness to mean winter temperature (and other winter and spring characteristics) below different vegetation types may be an artefact of the spatial correlation between snow depth and soil properties (Loranty et al., 2018).
 For instance, both snow depth and organic layer thickness tend to be shallow on exposed lichen-covered ridges, and the latter favours deeper active layers.
-As organic and moss layer thicknesses are important controls of active layer thickness (Fisher et al., 2016), the positive relationship between organic layer thickness and snow depth masks the actual effects of snow on the active layer thickness.
+If we consider single vegetation types with presumably more uniform soil conditions, the importance of snow melt timing is strongly reduced.
+In particular, for tall shrubs and tussocks warm winter temperatures are related to deep active layers (Figure 10b) while the relationship with snow melt timing is weak for these two types (Figure 10d) As organic and moss layer thickness are important controls of active layer thickness (Fisher et al., 2016), the positive relationship between organic layer thickness and snow depth masks the actual effects of snow on the active layer thickness.
 Similarly, correlations between soil moisture, ice content, and snow depth may be different across the landscape, with variable effects on active layer development (Guan et al., 2010).
-It should also be noted that it was not recorded whether active layer thickness measurements were taken in a hummock or inter-hummock zone, which due to their vastly different soil properties have a stronger effect on active layer thickness than any other variable (Wilcox et al., 2019).
+It should also be noted that it was not recorded whether active layer thickness measurements were taken in a hummock or inter-hummock zone, which due to their vastly different soil properties, have a stronger effect on active layer thickness than any other variable (Wilcox et al., 2019).
 This reduces our ability to draw inferences from our active layer thickness measurements.